molily/molily.de/_posts/2020-11-21-testing-angular.md

 Some tests require an extensive _Arrange_ phase, the _Act_ phase calls several methods or simulates complex user input.
 These tests are hard to debug.

+<aside class="margin-note">Isolate the problem</aside>

 When locating an error, narrow down the scope gradually: Execute only one test, one suite, one spec, one expectation.

 Per default, Karma and Jasmine compile and run all specs again with every code change.
 This leads to a slow feedback cycle when you work on a particular spec.
 After a code change, it may take 10-20 seconds before you see the test result.
 Also one spec might interfere with another spec.

 The easiest way to narrow down the scope is to set a **focus** on a suite or spec.
 Let us assume you have a test suite with two specs: